Research & development - Gent | More than two weeks ago

 As a high-tech research centre that is partially publicly funded, imec carries a responsibility to ensure local impact of the digital technologies it helps to develop.
 The EDiT (“Enabling Digital Transformations”) department plays a leading role in realizing imec’s local impact by conducting demand-driven research & development, in collaboration with several authorities, imec departments, academic & other research institutes, companies, and citizen’s organisations.
 Our mission is to tackle so-called “wicked problems” in 3 main domains, or “clusters”: (smart) cities, mobility & logistics, and public health.
 The activities of EDiT are guided by our “Open for Impact” vision, which puts an emphasis on open knowledge, open source, and open data.
 Examples of our research programmes include City of Things, Mobilidata, Maak dat mee, Internet of Water, and a forthcoming public health initiative (tentative).

-As a Junior Business Analyst and Simulation Specialist for Freight & Logistics, your job is to translate market and stakeholder needs into concrete requirements of freight transport and logistics solutions.
+As a Simulation Specialist for Freight & Logistics, your job is to translate market and stakeholder needs into concrete requirements of freight transport and logistics solutions.
 Key stakeholders are shippers, logistics service provides, carriers, terminal operators and port authorities.
 You will be responsible for gathering data-driven insights regarding their organization, operations and most urging needs and wants.
 You translate these insights into quantitative evaluations via simulation models (agent-based, discrete event models etc.).
 You report your findings to the team and use relevant insights to abstract functional and business requirements and contribute to solutions your team is working on; such as the Physical Internet and Digital Twin concept for ports and their hinterlands.
 You are expected to know the ecosystem inside out by keeping in touch with relevant stakeholders, end-users and data sources, but you also collect your own data via adequate tests, experiments or other data gathering techniques.
 You are able to translate these different insights into coherent analysis that lead to spotting new innovation opportunities, choosing between different alternatives in terms of solution development and designing viable market introduction strategies.
 In a later stage, you are also expected to support business development and shaping of future proposals.

 EDiT is based at the imec offices in the centres of Ghent and Antwerp.
 You can choose from which of these two cities you prefer to work, and we have always been open to homework, as most of the team communication takes place online.